 During the campaign, it was clear that retrogressive cultural and religious beliefs were the main factors that slow down the fight against gender-based violence and contributed to poor sexual and reproductive health and poor maternal and child health in most counties in the northern part of Kenya.

 A Network that engages men in fight against Gender-based Violence

-Mr. Fredrick Nyagah is the National Founder Chairman of Men Engaged Network, a local NGO that galvanizes men and boys within the area to take part in initiatives that seek to promote gender equality, help prevent gender-based violence, promote positive fatherhood and good sexual and reproductive health.
+Mr. Fredrick Nyagah is the National Founder Chairman of Men Engage Kenya Network, a local NGO that galvanizes men and boys within the area to take part in initiatives that seek to promote gender equality, help prevent gender-based violence, promote positive fatherhood and good sexual and reproductive health.